bytecodealliance/wasmtime/README.md

 ## Specification compliance

-It's hard to judge, since each test in the spec testsuite covers a wide range of features (to check their interactions), but currently 61 out of 76 of the spec suite tests pass when run in Wasmtime with Lightbeam as a backend.
+It's hard to judge, since each test in the spec testsuite covers a wide range of features (to check their interactions), but currently 61 out of 74 of the spec suite tests pass when run in Wasmtime with Lightbeam as a backend.
 Here's the full test output:

 ```
 running 76 tests
-test misc_testsuite::stack_overflow         ... ok
-test misc_testsuite::misc_traps             ... ok
 test spec_testsuite::binary                 ... ok
 test spec_testsuite::align                  ... ok
 test spec_testsuite::block                  ... ok